Changes to gamebird licensing conditions

 New and renewing duck hunters are not automatically endorsed to hunt quail

-From February 2025, new duck hunters will no longer be automatically permitted to hunt quail and introduced gamebirds in Victoria.
+From February 2025, new and renewing duck hunters will no longer be automatically permitted to hunt quail and introduced gamebirds in Victoria.

 There is no additional fee to add quail to a Game Licence endorsed to hunt duck, and vice versa.

-Existing licence holders endorsed to hunt duck can continue to hunt quail until renewal of their Game Licence.
+Existing licence holders endorsed to hunt ‘Gamebirds including duck' can continue to hunt quail and introduced gamebirds until renewal of their Game Licence.
 Upon renewal, to hunt duck and quail in Victoria, hunters must first complete the Hunting essentials, Duck hunting basics and Quail and introduced gamebirds education modules.

 Go to MyGL